spamalot/quichem/README.rst

 Roadmap
 -------

-Below are some features which will likely be implemented in ``quichem`` in the future.
+Below are some features which may be implemented in ``quichem`` in the future.

-- full wxPython clipboard support
-- Windows binaries for wxPython front-end
+- full wxPython clipboard support and Windows binaries for wxPython front-end
-- ``setup.py`` files for installing and manual building
+- ``setup.py`` files for installing ``quichem`` as a Python package
 - isotopes (through indication of atomic mass)
 - a PyGTK front-end
 - a Win32 GUI front-end